-It’s a lively scene with music, twinkling lights and, of course, art.
+It’s a lively scene with music, twinkling lights, and, of course, art.
 Be sure to stop by the Patricia Mendoza Art Gallery.
-This exceptional showcase features promising local young artists as well as world-renown virtuosos.
+This exceptional showcase features promising local young artists as well as world-renowned virtuosos.
 Their new second gallery just opened and has a lovely courtyard with sculpture work.
 During Art Walk, they were serving chilled wine and homemade tostadas made by the owner’s sister to browsing guests.
 They were out of his world!

 Even On The Water

 While you’re in Los Cabos it would be a miss not to enjoy some water activities and you know we would find one that has fantastic food too!